microconfig/microconfig/README.md

     eureka.server.enable-self-preservation=false
 ```

 The first bad thing - application files contain duplication.
-Also you have to spend some time to understand application’s dependencies or it structure.
+Also, you have to spend some time to understand the application’s dependencies or its structure.
 For instance, payments service contains settings for 1) service-discovery client,  2)for oracle db and 3)application specific.
-Of course you can separate group of settings by empty line.
+Of course, you can separate a group of settings by an empty line.
 But we can do it more readable and understandable.

 # Better config structure using #include
-Our services have common configuration for service-discovery and database.
+Our services have a common configuration for service-discovery and database.
 To make it easy to understand service's dependencies, let’s create folders for service-discovery-client and oracle-client and specify links to these dependencies from core services.

 ```
 repo